karwler/Thrones/README.md

 # Thrones
+Designed by Chad Anthony.

-Is a game designed to cultivate cunning and strategic maneuvering on a battlefield created by you, your opponent, and the battle between you.
+Thrones is a game designed to cultivate cunning and strategic maneuvering on a battlefield created by you, your opponent, and the battle between you.
 The struggle for supremacy will take many forms as your infantry melee, cavalry charge, and artillery fire.
 You may strike with your Throne’s royal guard or unleash a Dragon on any challenger to your claim.
 Not even fate itself is out of your influence and reach.
 Your enemies, however, are diverse, and their lands will be treacherous to a conqueror.
 Destruction of their armies is just one path to victory; if you succeed in claiming their Fortress as your own, a pretender’s family will surely plea for peace, which you can consider as their army disbands in defeat.

 See [RULES](RULES.md) for detail on gameplay.